Force over Distance: Chapter 39

 Rush shrugged, unimpressed and god damned glorious.

-“There’s a briefing at 0700 tomorrow morning, in the control interface room,” Young said, a note of sympathy in his voice.
+“There’s a briefing at 0700 tomorrow morning, in the chair room,” Young said.
 “Telford expects you to be there.”

 “0700?
 Sorry, but I don’t start before 0900.
 This is a central tenet of the Church of Wallace, okay?
 I’m gonna have to take this to Wray.”

 “I think it could be very useful for you to attend this briefing.”
-Young shot Eli a significant look from beneath a lowered brow.
+Young shot Eli a significant look from beneath lowered brows.

 Eli sighed.
 “Right.”

 Rush rolled his eyes.
-“Yes yes, very subtle, both of you.” he said dismissively.
-Then he looked at Eli.
+“Yes yes, very subtle, both of you,” he said dismissively.
 “Attend or don’t attend, I honestly don’t care.”

 “I care,” Young growled.
 “Attend.”

 Rush gave Young a sidelong look.
-“Don’t you have somewhere to be?”
+“Don’t y’have somewhere to be?”

 “What?”
 Eli said.
 “No. Stay here.
 We need him.”